#i2c-bus #i2c #adafruit #micro-controller #seesaw #shared-bus

 Creating Your Own Devices

 So far, this library only implements a few Seesaw devices (i.e., the ones that I currently own).
-You can define your own device using the seesaw_device! macro.
+You can define your own device using the seesaw_device! macro and then configuring its modules using their respective traits.

 Let's assume you have some future Adafruit Neokey-esque device that has 6 buttons and 6 neopixels.